DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-03-18-the-dew-drop.md

 excerpt: Greetings city dwellers, I am the morning dew drop..
 ---

-Greetings city dwellers, I am the morning dew drop..
+Greetings city dwellers, I'm a morning dew drop..
 You might not know me, my discovery requires a long hop

 I live in the wilderness, eternal vast and green..
-I like to hide in the roses, to remain always unseen
+I like to hide in the roses, to remain unseen

 Shiny and sparkly I am, like a diamond lying around..
 Reflecting the world onto itself, projecting it small and round